nestjs/docs.nestjs.com/content/cli/workspaces.md

 }
 ```

-> error **Warning** Specifying the `spec` as an object, the key for the generation schematic does currently not support automatic alias handling.
+> error **Warning** When Specifying the `spec` as an object, the key for the generation schematic does not currently support automatic alias handling.
 This means that specifying a key as for example `service: false` and trying to generate a service via the alias `s`, the spec would still be generated.
-To make sure both the normal schematic name and the alias works, specify both the normal command name as well as the alias, as seen below.
+To make sure both the normal schematic name and the alias work as intended, specify both the normal command name as well as the alias, as seen below.
 >
 >```javascript
 > {